 Table of Contents

-Net 30 billing is a prominent and well-known flexible invoicing choice for business.
+Net 30 billing is a prominent and well-known flexible invoicing choice for businesses.
 Most organizations realize that occasionally providing consumers with more flexible payment choices is important to have invoices paid on time.
 If you allow them enough time to pay, you can more precisely forecast when payments will appear in your bank account.
-This is also advantageous to their accounts payable division that requests payment.
+This is also advantageous to their accounts payable divisions.